Table of Contents

 This makes it a harsh reality for the passengers onboard a cruise vessel wanting to party and play.

-If you’ve been a victim of sexual assault on a cruise ship, get in touch with Los Angeles cruise ship attorneys as soon as possible for an evaluation of your case.
+If you’ve been a victim of sexual assault on a cruise ship, get in touch with Los Angeles cruise ship attorneys as soon as possible to evaluate your case.

-Sexual assaults have been happening on cruise lines since they’ve been operational, however, it was only after the Cruise Vessel Security and Safety Act that made it a requirement for cruise lines to report cruise crimes to the relevant authorities for record and tracking purposes.
+Sexual assaults have been happening on cruise lines since they’ve been operational.
+However, only after the Cruise Vessel Security and Safety Act made it a requirement for cruise lines to report cruise crimes to the relevant authorities for record and tracking purposes.

 Even then, many crimes go unreported for many different reasons, including those under Maritime Law.